centre-for-humanities-computing/course-development/theory.md

   5. How to display the first 10 items in a list in Python?

 There is an easy breakdown of what actually needs to be done.
 As with the previous exercise, you probably don't know what a list is in Python, but that's okay because you have the guidelines available to figure it out.
 As with the previous exercise, try from number 1 to number 5 and if you get stuck then search around for answers.
 I will give three hints again together with the answer for those who cannot progress, but the purpose of the exercise is to move step by step through the tasks and search for those parts you don't understand.

+### Exercise 2 hint 1
+If you are stuck on the first part of the exercise then there are a few steps that you can take to get started.
+First, you need to understand what everything means in the sentence (number 1).
+The three words that might prove to be a problem are "assign", "string" and "variable".
+In Python assign means placing the known value of something (in this case a body of text which is also called a string) into a variable.
+The variable is a word that you create which contains the value of whatever you assigned to it (in this case the string).
+Consider the following examples:

+`"This is a test sentence"` (This is a text or in Python a string)

+`sentence` (This is a variable name - currently this variable has no value)

+`sentence = "This is a test sentence"` (This is assigning a string to the variable)

+If we go back to the print("Hello world!") exercise from before, we can use the same structure (pattern recognition), but change it a little bit to prince out the variable.
+So, we can write `print(sentence)` and this will display the string `"This is a test sentence"` which is the value of the variable.
+If you remember from previous lessons, we mentioned that it's always important to understand why you are doing something.
+So, in this case why is it important to assign the value of the string to the variable?
+Why can't we just use the string itself?
+In these simple examples, it may not be clear, but if we have an entire paragraph of text then it's easier to work with a single word that refers to that text instead of working with the text every time.
+This reduces the chances for mistakes and it is also easier to understand what is happening in the code you are writing.
+One of the ultimate goals of writing code is to be able to be able to look at it a few years from now and still understand what the intention is of the code.

+If you weren't able to figure out the first sentence on your own and the above explanation helped you to understand then there is a small exercise that you can do.
+Since the purpose of this course is to develop independent thinking, the real goal isn't to explain the concepts to you, but rather to point them out so you can find out what they mean.
+In the above case, there is a step-by-step explanation, but you can still develop independent thinking by looking for verification of this information.
+If you search these words do you find the same explanations?
+Are the explanations that I gave accurate to your understanding?
+Doing this when you get an explanation can still help you be better at independent thinking and finding answers for yourself - which is the basis of computational thinking.